pablooliva/ch.ckl.st-community/checklists/result-files/5c6adbdf0b3726004a02ee21_Steps_to_Finding_Better_Work_as_a_Mid-Level_to_Senior_Software_Developer.md

 - [ ] Make your resume easy to skim
       <p>Most resumes are not read, but rather quickly reviewed for relevant information.</p><p><br></p>

-- [ ] Place the most important information should be closest to the top
+- [ ] Place the most important information closest to the top
       <p>This is dependent on what the company that you are applying for considers important.</p><p><br></p>

 - [ ] Format - sequence